SalmanSajeeb/SalmanSajeeb/README.md

 🎓 BSc in Computer Science and Engineering (CSE)
 💡 Passionate about IT solutions, coding, and system optimization.
 📍 Based in Bangladesh | 🚀 Exploring new tech daily
-📧 Reach me at: LinkedIn
+📧 Reach me at: www.linkedin.com/in/salman-hossain-sajeeb

 - 💬 Ask me about ...